 Location: Coca, Ecuador to the Amazon River basin

-Afterwards, we visited a local pharmacy and learned about unique and interesting kinds of medicine including dragon’s blood and Wayusa tea plant.
+Afterward, we visited a local pharmacy and learned about unique and interesting kinds of medicine including dragon’s blood and Wayusa tea plant.
 Ecuadorians have been using these natural remedies for hundreds of years.
 Dragon’s blood is a brilliant, helpful medicine that heals your wounds and helps with nausea and Wayusa is a dried tea plant that promotes energy and calms the ethereal body.
-We had the opportunity to try Wasusa at Hectors island and it was delicious as it could ever be.
-Learning about these drugs made me wonder how it would be if they were sold in U.S. in order to cure people who are having a difficult time with injuries, or even to make them stronger!
+We had the opportunity to try Wasusa at Hector’s island, and it was delicious as it could ever be.
+Learning about these drugs made me wonder how it would be if they were sold in the U.S. to cure people who are having a difficult time with injuries or even to make them stronger!

-Soon, we embarked on an hour long canoe ride, luckily this canoe was motorized so we didn’t have to actually row a canoe for an hour as that would have been a difficult journey.
-Warm, scorching rays of sunshine were shining and tall green trees were dancing, giving naturalistic views of the Amazon.
-After a twenty minute long boat ride, the world was opened with another new door, we arrived at Yarina EcoLodge which was a very bold contrast to what we saw Coca.
+Soon, we embarked on an hour long canoe ride; luckily this canoe was motorized so we didn’t have to row a canoe for an hour as that would have been a difficult journey.
+Warm, scorching rays of sunshine were shining, and tall green trees were dancing, giving naturalistic views of the Amazon.
+After a twenty-minute long boat ride, the world was opened with another new door; we arrived at Yarina EcoLodge which was a very bold contrast to what we saw Coca.
 It wasn’t a view that you could have ever seen before anywhere else.
-Our lodge is made up by several smaller grass-like huts with one large communal space for meal time and meetings.
+Our lodge is made up by several smaller grass-like huts with one large communal space for mealtime and meetings.

 After our adventurous day, we made our way back to our Ecolodge where we heard simple melodies of crickets.
 We sat down for a pleasant dinner and then concluded our day in the quiet and peaceful communal room as we shared our thoughts about the meaning of the service.
 We went to sleep dreaming about tomorrow when we will begin our service work at the Limoncocha Biological Reserve.